 Alkmund (774- March 19th, c.
 800) was a Northumbrian prince, younger son of King Ahlred (Alcred) and brother of Osred.
 This was a time of bitter fighting and intrigues among claimants to the throne, many of who met a harsh end, so that a member of the Northumbrian royalty stood in almost as much peril from his own kinsmen as from the marauding Viking raiders who had begun serious raids of the coast at this time.

-Driven into exile at an early age with his father, Alkmund at length returned at the head of an army, but was then killed treacherously, for which the usurper Eardwulf has generally been blamed.
+Driven into exile among the Picts at an early age with his father, Alkmund at length returned at the head of an army, but was then killed treacherously, for which the usurper Eardwulf has generally been blamed.
 His remains were interred at Derby, where he was almost immediately venerated as a Saint, his ‘day’ being set as March 19th, the anniversary of his death.

-When Lilleshall Abbey acquired many of the assets of the Shrewsbury church in the mid 12th century, St Alkmund made his way there, and finally returned to Derby.
+Lilleshall Abbey acquired much of the wealth and many of the assets of the Shrewsbury church in the mid 12th century, and St Alkmund made his way there, his bones finally returning to Derby.
 The movement of relics, including the bones of saints, was a much more common occurrence than might be imagined at this time.
-Shrewsbury’s loss was ultimately Derby’s gain, and pilgrims brought wealth and some fame to that city.
+Lilleshall’s loss was ultimately Derby’s gain, and pilgrims brought wealth and some fame to that city.
 Two of the six churches that bear Alkmund’s name are in Derby, and two in Shropshire (the other in this county being at Whitchurch).